QuantumPlasmaMPIK/PairBeamFEL/README.md

 The complete workflow has three stages.

 - **Stage 1**: Produce a customized `smilei` executable
-  - build and test Smilei v5.1 by installing its public release and confirm that the default executable builds correctly (see `Installation Guide` section)
+  - build and test Smilei v5.1 by [installing its public release](https://smileipic.github.io/Smilei/Use/installation.html) and confirm that the default executable builds correctly (see `Installation Guide` section)
   - replace the upstream Smilei src/ directory by the customized source tree supplied in this repository (see `Installation Guide` section)
 - **Stage 2**: Run a simulation namelist
   - launch the Smilei simulation by passing one of the namelist files in `Namelist_Files/` for a given scenario to the `smilei` executable
-  - for production simulations, choose the MPI/OpenMP layout appropriate for the available HPC system --> example `sbatch job file` (in `Smilei/` subfolder) is also provided which has been used in HPC of the Max Planck Institute for Nuclear Physics via `SLURM Workload Manager`.
+  - for production simulations, choose the MPI/OpenMP layout appropriate for the available HPC system --> example sbatch job file in `Smilei/` subfolder (`SLURM_run.sh`) is also provided for demonstration which has been used in HPC of the Max Planck Institute for Nuclear Physics via `SLURM Workload Manager`.
+For your specific system requirements, also check the corresponding [Smilei run page](https://smileipic.github.io/Smilei/Use/run.html).
     Example:
 ```
       mkdir run_UV_pancake_ep